Nora in rehearsal at An Taibhdhearc. Diarmuid de Faoite, Theatre Project Award 2020

 Irish Street Arts, Circus and Spectacle Network (ISACS)

-The Irish Street Arts, Circus & Spectacle Network (ISACS) is Ireland's support and advocacy organisation for the development of these collective artforms.
-ISACS acts as a point of information and resource sharing for Street Arts, Circus and Spectacle as well as conducting research and advocating for its members.
+of information and resource sharing for Street Arts, Circus and Spectacle as well as conducting research and advocating for its members.
 ISACS also provides access to training, networking and other professional development supports. https://www.isacs.ie

 The Irish Aerial Creation Centre (IACC)

-The Irish Aerial Creation Centre is a place for people to unlock their creativity.
-IACC is Ireland’s first purpose-fitted space for aerial dance and home to Fidget Feet Aerial Dance Company, the founders.
+the founders.
 Professional development is supported by the Irish Art Council’s grant through residencies, classes, workshops and performance opportunities.
-IACC houses the first intensive professional programme for aerialists in the country and is a home for creativity in aerial circus on an international scale.
+IACC houses the first intensive professional programme for aerialists in the country and is

 https://irishaerialcreationcentre.com/